-These criteria are part of the national MenB vaccination programme for students entering further and higher education across the UK.

-This group is for students who are not already being invited through Group 1.

 If you are in this group, you will need to contact us to arrange an appointment.
-We encourage vaccination before starting university or college.
+We encourage vaccination before starting university or living away from home and starting college.

 Important – do I need to contact you?

 Group 1: you will be contacted directly